underwriteyourlife/jekyll-now/_posts/2017-10-02-coconutcurrylentils.md

 ![addedingredients](https://github.com/underwriteyourlife/underwriteyourlife.github.io/blob/master/images/mealprep/week4/coconutlentils/Adding%20Lentils.jpg?raw=true "Added Ingredients")

-<2> Step 5 </h2>
+<h2> Step 5 </h2>
+While this was cooking, I used my rice cooker to make the rice!
+I added three cups of dry rice plus 3.5 cups of water to my rice cooker, and this created 6 cups of rice exactly!
+I topped the rice with some cilantro and green onions then served it in my meal prep containers.

+<h2> Step 6 </h2>

 Let it cook!
 I cooked mine on the stove top for about 1-2 hours.
 However, I realized pretty late into it that my gas bill was going to be exorbitant if I kept using the stove top like that, so I decided to just stick a lid on it and let it sit in its own warmth.
 I kept an eye on the mixture until it was fully thickened (all the water had been cooked through), which was about 30 minutes.
 After that, I added the entire can of coconut milk (YUM).
 I turned back on the stove top on low for an additional 10 minutes, until the coconut milk had thickened.

 I let this whole mixture cool then put it into individual serving containers for lunch!
 The additonal .75 cups I had left over, I put into a container to freeze for later.
+Don't forget to top the servings with some chopped red and green onions!

 ![Coconut Curry Lentils](https://github.com/underwriteyourlife/underwriteyourlife.github.io/blob/master/images/mealprep/week4/coconutlentils/Close%20Up%20of%20Lentils.jpg?raw=true "Finished Coconut Curry Lentils")